meker12/commerce-channels.en/help/amazon-sales-channel/ended-listings.md

 # Ended listings

 The _Ended_ tab shows all the Amazon products that have been manually ended (removed) from your [!DNL Amazon Seller Central] account.
-These products meet all of the listing requirements and can be republished at any time and do not require additional information.
-If a product is in the _Ineligible_ tab, you may need to modify your [listing settings](./listing-settings.md) to so that your product meets listing eligibility.
+These products meet all listing requirements and can be republished at any time and do not require additional information.
+If a product is in the _Ineligible_ tab, you could choose to modify your [listing settings](./listing-settings.md) so that your product meets listing eligibility.

 >[!NOTE]
 >
->If you have listings in process, the number of listings will display in a message above the tabs.
+>If you have listings in process, the number of listings is displayed in a message above the tabs.

 Under _Actions_: